Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/04_Conclusion.md

 stored to a file.
 This makes it possible to significantly speed up pipeline creation at a later time.
 We'll get into this in the pipeline cache chapter.

-Now run your program and you'll see that all of the hard work has finally paid off!
-We are already getting quite close to seeing the that triangle pop up on the screen.
+Now run your program to confirm that all this hard work has resulted in a successful pipeline creation!
+We are already getting quite close to seeing something pop up on the screen.
 In the next couple of chapters we'll set up the actual framebuffers from the swap chain images and prepare the drawing commands.

 [Full code listing](/code/graphics_pipeline_complete.cpp)